 And so we go back into Harry’s memories, into the seared experiences that gave him nightmares for decades, back to the day in 1917 when Harry cannot find his foster brother Eddie.
 Harry searches.
 He crawls out of the Passchendaele mud in no-man’s land searching for him.
 He looks into dugouts and stumbles down communication trenches and he asks at Casualty Clearing Stations.
 Fifty years later his granddaughter comes upon an old notebook in the attic and asks him,”Who is Eddie?”

-This is a story of love.
+The Stars In The Night is a story of love.
 Nora waits for Harry but he harbours fears whether she can accept him after what he has been through.
 Eddie hopes for a life with Claudelle.
 It is a story too of love between men, brothers-in-arms, Harry and Eddie, Wallis, Hartigan, Alex.
 From Gallipoli to Flanders the war thunders over all of them like the endless numbing artillery barrages.
 But it does not end for them when the guns fall silent.

 We only recently have begun to speak openly of PTSD and try to understand that it messes people up for a long time.
 Harry survives wounds and sickness and comes home, but in dreams he returns to no-mans’ land, still trying to rescue mates.
 The women have their losses too, made harder to bear by Harry’s inability to speak of things he simply does not want to bring to mind.
 Harry’s mother Ellen, for instance, cannot connect with him any more.

 ‘The mines and the shelling is like the end of the world.
 The worst we have seen, and we have seen some bad ones.
 Harry and me are fine but it makes you cry.
 There are so many dead you cant help but walk on them’.
 Eddies notebook.